aleksei-berezkin/typique/README.md

 const padding = `${typeof unit}em` // Type is `4em`
 type Padding = `${typeof unit}em` // Same, type is `4em`
 ```

+Note: the `+` operator produces the `string` and not a constant type.
+Make sure to always use interpolation instead.

 #### Computed properties